 We are English, and have been living in SW France since 2005.
 Now several years older with a lot of new experiences under our belts, we are running out of energy but still have a lot work to complete before we can sit back and enjoy our home and garden!
-We love animals and have two dogs (a Beagle and a Jack Russell age 8 and a black miniature poodle just two in Nov 2019), two cats (one 13-year old Siamese look-alike with moggy parentage and one rather large grey tabby), one Cockatiel and a varying number of Muscovy/Barbary ducks.
+We love animals and have three dogs (a nearly 14-year old Beagle, a Jack Russell age 8 and a black miniature poodle just two in Nov 2019), two cats (one 13-year old Siamese look-alike with moggy parentage and one rather large grey tabby), one Cockatiel and two male alpaca (grass cutting crew).

 Our house is quite large and we live in a two-bedroom (plus an office) apartment on the first floor with a self-contained apartment on the ground floor consisting of four en-suite guest bedrooms, "family" bathroom, lounge and kitchen.
 This is mainly used for friends and family visitors, although we occasionally have paying guests.
 We have a hot tub and sauna in the cellar, with a pool table and a group of gym appliances.

 My husband is a multi-talented engineer but no longer has the ability to work non-stop on his own.
 We built a new garage with a storage area underneath and two inspection pits where he does most of our car maintenance (we currently have a Citroen C3, a Land Rover Discovery (5-seater) and an Iveco van (used only for the pacas, so referred to as the "pacavan").
-He has a a garden tractor, welding equipment and tools of every kind but there are not enough hours in the day!!
+He has a small tractor and a mini digger, welding equipment and tools of every kind but there are not enough hours in the day!!
 I have similar problems balancing domestic necessities with DIY projects (and playing with the dogs etc)!
 We have lots of friends and outside interests and, like many retired people, cannot remember how we ever found time to work for our living or bring up the children!
 Talking of which, we both became Great Grandparents during 2019 (having three adult children each from previous relationships), and went back to UK at the beginning of December 2019 to visit the families.
 With several "threats" to visit next summer, we are now expected to proceed with the replacement swimming pool, which was delayed last year while I (Penny) spent three months having and recovering from heart surgery.
 Unfortunately that didn't turn the clock back to my twenties, although I certainly have noticeably more energy.

 Thanks to the hard work of our workaway visitors, digging out the cellar and cementing the floors is now complete and we have created an activity area for table tennis, board games etc (for guests when they cannot be outside in the sun!).
 We have moved the pool table down there already (former workawayers will be relieved to hear!!) and (with the help of Workawayers staying with us over Christmas in 2014), we have now positioned the hot tub (which used to be outside next to the swimming pool) in a section of the cellar which includes a sauna, a toilet, shower and handbasin, and a hairdressing basin.
 So we have a leisure facility available for relaxing after a day in the sun doing the boring and repetitive jobs, like window cleaning, clearing leaves, bramble, overgrown shrubs, cutting the grass and collecting the hay, etc.

-Of the four guest bedrooms on the ground floor, three are decorated and complete (although there is some white paintwork outstanding), and one requires "finishing".
-Curtains are my next improvement to these rooms, which have large windows or French doors.
+The four guest bedrooms on the ground floor are all en-suite and I am constantly refreshing the decor and linen.
 I have made curtains for the guest lounge and for the family bathroom but finding time is a puzzle with so much else going on - there is always something I would like to do, or have started and left un-finished!!
-I bought sufficient material to re-cover all the cushions on the garden furniture, but that was a year ago and I've completed only one (and bought some additional new cushions).
+I bought sufficient material to re-cover all the cushions on the garden furniture, but that was three years ago and I've completed only one (and bought some additional new cushions).

 We would like to hear from anyone who is looking for an easy-going base in a rural part of France.
-We hope that any workaway visitor here doing work with us would feel part of the family and share kitchen duties sometimes, maybe even cooking?
-We are very relaxed - no pressure!!
-We are not early risers and if you are an early-bird the dogs would appreciate an early morning walk with you.
+We hope that any workaway visitor here doing work with us would feel part of the "family"!
+We are NOT early risers and if you are an early-bird the dogs would appreciate an early morning walk with you.
 The alpacas are also a "project" as they are not yet easy to walk with, and need more practice.
 It is difficult to walk them AND the dogs, and the dogs don't appreciate being left at home.
 At the moment, it is necessary for both pacas to go out together but that is something to be addressed during their training!

 English and very poor French

 A working visitor (or couple) would have some independence from us in an en-suite room downstairs.
 All our guest rooms are intended to be doubles and have double beds.
-We have considered the idea of having a family come under the Workaway arrangements and this is a possibility.
-Obviously we would need to discuss details!
+We have considered the idea of having a family come under the Workaway arrangements and this is a possibility which we would be prepared to discuss!

-There is a TV in the lounge downstairs, and Tony is fixing up televisions in each of the bedrooms.
+There is a TV in the lounge downstairs, and each room has its own facility.

-Apart from this new innovation, the department is very rural, with lots of tourist hotspots.
-We are just over an hour from the nearest ski resort and we have a small airport at Rodez (35 minutes) served by Ryanair to Stansted (but not during the winter - the last flights are on usually around 5th November and resume around the end of March).
-Ryanair also goes to Dublin and Brussels and Air France has flights to Paris.
+Apart from the innovative plans of the local Mayor, the area is very rural, with lots of tourist hotspots around and about.
+We are just over an hour from the nearest ski resort and we have a small airport at our department capital Rodez (35 minutes) served by Ryanair to Stansted (but not during the winter - the last flights are on usually around 5th November and resume around the end of March).
+Ryanair has also been going to Dublin and Brussels but cannot be depended upon.
+Air France has flights to Paris.